Inspections are manual. Your leasing pipeline doesn’t have to be.

 State-Specific Inspection Frequency Limits and Notice Period Requirements

-For example, in New York City, landlords are only permitted to conduct inspections once every four months, while in Chicago, the limit is once every two months.
-Regarding the notice period, most states require landlords to provide at least 24 hours’ notice before an inspection, with some states mandating as much as 48 hours’ notice.
-For instance, in California, landlords must give tenants a written notice at least 24 hours in advance, while in Texas, the minimum notice period is 48 hours.
-It’s generally recommended for landlords to provide a reasonable notice period of at least 48 hours to respect the tenant’s right to privacy and avoid potential legal disputes.
+Landlords in New York City may only conduct inspections every four months.
+In contrast, Chicago permits inspections every two months.
+Most states require landlords to give at least 24 hours’ notice before an inspection.
+Some states, however, mandate as much as 48 hours’ notice.
+In California, landlords must provide tenants with a written notice at least 24 hours in advance.
+In Texas, the minimum notice period required is 48 hours.
+Landlords should generally provide tenants with a reasonable notice period of at least 48 hours to respect privacy and avoid legal disputes.

 Industry Standards for Reasonable Inspection Frequency and Notice Timing

-To maintain a reasonable balance between a landlord’s right to inspect and a tenant’s right to privacy, industry experts recommend conducting inspections no more than once every three months.
-Frequent, unannounced inspections, such as more than four times per year, could potentially be considered harassment or a violation of the tenant’s right to quiet enjoyment.
+Industry experts recommend landlords conduct property inspections no more than once every three months to balance inspection rights with tenant privacy.
+Frequent, unannounced inspections, such as more than four times per year, may constitute harassment or violate the tenant’s right to quiet enjoyment.

 The minimum notice period for landlord inspections is typically 24 to 48 hours, depending on the state or local laws.
 For example, in Colorado, landlords must provide at least 24 hours’ notice, while in Florida, the minimum notice period is 12 hours.